pasiegel/postergeist/README.md

 ---

-## 🆕 What’s New in v1.3
+## 🆕 What’s New in v1.4
+- **Themed Overlays**: Assign specific overlays to media folders using a `FolderName_tag` naming convention.
+- **Subdirectory Scanning**: The slideshow now automatically finds and includes media from all subfolders.
+- **Video Time Limit** (`--max-video-time`): A new option to ensure videos don't exceed the slide delay, cutting them off if they are too long.
+This creates a more consistent, TV-like channel surfing experience.
 - **Animated Overlays**: Now supports `.gif` and `.apng` overlays in addition to static images.
 - **Performance Mode** (`--performance-mode`): Disable glow blur and other intensive effects for smoother playback on low-powered hardware.
 - **Fade Height Control** (`--fade-height`): Adjust the faded bottom section of posters as a percentage (default `20`).
 - **Improved Overlay Behavior**: Overlays are suppressed when posters/videos nearly fill the entire screen.
 - **Cached Video Backgrounds**: Faster performance by caching blurred video backgrounds.

 ---

 ## Command-Line Parameters